adko5558/Server.py/main/README.md

-Copy the files to visual studio code in python extestion a run the game.
+Copy the files to visual studio code in python extension and run the game.